BadriPrudhvi/pathwise/mvp_plan.md

 ### 💬 AI Learning Assistant (Inline Chat)

 * Available throughout the journey for clarifying concepts
-* Answers topic-specific follow-ups (“Explain this with an analogy”)
+* Answers topic-specific follow-ups ("Explain this with an analogy")
 * Summarizes or expands content on request

 ### 🔐 User Authentication & Persistence